 The culinary playground’s menu changes frequently, preparing a wide range of shareable tapas, oysters, and desserts.
 No. 12 serves small plates from all over the world, enriching guests in both history and culinary culture.
 So, if you’re feeling mischievous or curious, try your luck at this BYOB hidden gem in Ridgewood, NJ.

 Authentic Mexican food isn’t just about the food.
-At Sombrero Tacoria, the dishes reflect and uphold the tradition of family meals.
-Tacos, quesadillas, burritos, bowls, and the heavily-sought after birria are among the tasteful creations it serves.
+At the Mexican restaurant Sombrero Tacoria, the dishes reflect and uphold the tradition of family meals.
+Tacos, quesadillas, burritos, bowls, and the heavily sought-after birria are among the tasteful creations it serves.
 Sombrero Tacoria is excellent for dine-in or take-out meals, welcoming guests with a contemporary interior and rainbow wall of Jarritos sodas.
+They currently have 4 locations in Ridgewood, Clifton, and Totowa, and newly opened just across the bridge in Nanuet NY at The Shops.

 Sombrero Tacoria is a family business, preparing homemade horchata and limonada for diners to enjoy.
 The creative decor and bright colors give foodies a glimpse into Mexican culture.
 With spicy sauces and savory flavors, this casual Ridgewood restaurant is a genuine NJ hidden gem.